gutiluis/Time-tracker/readme.md

 ---

 ### Introduction
-Welcome to the Time Tracker App.
-It works with a CSV file, and it stores data on the time we've spent working on projects for different clients.
+Time Tracker App.
+It works with a CSV file, and it stores data on the time we've for different clients.
 When the app is run, it loads data from the CSV and presents users with a menu.
-We can:
+Utilities:
 - Start tracking time we're spending on project for a client (which is reflected in the CSV)
 - Stop tracking time on a project we're currently working on (also reflected in the CSV)
 - Calculate the total times we've spent on a client by entering their ID when prompted